Submission deadline for presentations: 26th June 2020

-To propose a presentation for either of the EATS conference streams, please send a maximum 300 word abstract before 30 June 2018.
-Abstracts are required to be accompanied by a short biography of the speaker, which should include contact information, title, position and employer, academic background and any conference presentation experience.
-Authors of accepted speaker proposals will be notified on or before 30 July 2018.
+To propose a presentation for either of the EATS conference streams, please send a maximum 300-word abstract before 26 June 2020.
+Abstracts are required to be accompanied by a short biography of the speaker, which should include contact information, title, position and employer, academic background, and any conference presentation experience.
+Authors of accepted speaker proposals will be notified on or before 30 July 2020.

 EATS is an “Applied” conference and while full academic papers are not appropriate, we will consider summaries of appropriate aviation training and education research projects, particularly if there is international application.

-Preference will be given to air carriers and training organisations with real world insights, “Lessons Learned” and training “solutions and outcomes” information.
-Sales presentations will not be accepted.
-With the exception of planned breakouts or working groups, actual presentations must fit into the EATS format, which is 20 minutes maximum, followed by a Q&A period.
+Preference will be given to air carriers and training organizations with real-world training insights, “Lessons Learned” and training “solutions and outcomes” information.
+In no case will sales presentations be accepted.
+Presentations must fit into the EATS format, which is 20 minutes maximum, followed by a Q&A period.

 We sincerely thank all those who propose presentations and will endeavour to respond to all submissions.